Table of Contents

 Now, I’ll show you the welding operation step-by-step for your ease.
 All you need is to follow them whenever you plan to weld.

-Step 1 – Ensure Safety
+Step 1 – Prioritize safety, protect yourself.

 The process of welding lead can cause various hazardous situations.
 As you will be working with toxic and flammable materials, It is wise to take as much precaution.